FAQ

 Do you ever close due to inclement weather?

-What about cold winter days?
+What do you do on cold winter days?

-In the winter months, we utilize Camp May Flather, a local summer camp.
+In the winter months, we utilize a local summer camp.
 On this property, we have access to forest, meadows, and trails as well as a cabin for shelter in case of inclement weather.
 All AFS students wear a winter uniform that ensures they are prepared for any type of weather.

 Do you have a curriculum?

-We use emergent curriculum, which means that teachers are responsive to the children’s curiosity and build meaningful learning experiences that relate to the interests of the kids.
+We use emergent curriculum, which means that teachers are responsive to the students' curiosity and build meaningful learning experiences that relate to the interests of the children.
 For example, if the class notices a caterpillar, we may read a book about the life cycle of a butterfly.
-If the class is fascinated by puddles, the teacher might introduce materials or ideas that pique the interest of the group (ex: experimenting with flotation: sticks, rocks, leaves, etc.) Play is unstructured and mostly led by the children.
-By experiencing unstructured immersion in nature, the children make deep connections with each other and with the landscape around them.
+If the class is fascinated by puddles, the teacher might introduce materials or ideas that pique the interest of the group (ex: experimenting with flotation: sticks, rocks, leaves, etc.) Play is unstructured and mostly led by the students.
+By experiencing unstructured immersion in nature, the students make deep connections with each other and with the landscape around them.
 We utilize inquiry based learning, meaning that the teachers are more likely to ask questions rather than supply answers.
 This helps the students learn to problem solve on their own.

 What does a typical day look like?